 Thanks to this, choosing between a zoom and a prime lens is now harder than ever.
 In this beginner guide, I talk about prime versus zoom lenses in detail, explaining their differences, along with some image samples.

 A prime lens is a lens with a fixed focal length (also commonly referred to as a “fixed lens”).
-What this means is that such a lens has a set angle of view which can not be changed – unless you move, you can not make the image appear larger or smaller within the frame.
+What this means is that such a lens has a set angle of view that can not be changed.
 The only way of enlarging your subject and making it fill more of the frame is by physically getting closer to it.
 In turn, the only way to fit more into the frame is to step back.

 Prime lenses have a single specified focal length, like 50mm.
-They come in all kinds sizes and focal lengths, from fisheye to super telephoto.
-Examples of prime lenses: Nikon 50 f/1.8G, Canon 800mm f/5.6L IS, Sigma 35mm f/1.4.
+They come in all kinds sizes and focal lengths, from fisheye to super-telephoto.
+Here are some of the most popular prime lenses for different camera mounts: